sam-ludlow/mame-ao/README.md

 - `.valid rom` - Validate the ROM Hash Store, each file will be SHA1 hashed and compared to the filename.
 - `.valid disk` - Validate the DISK Hash Store, each file will have the SHA1 checked with chdman.exe and compared to the filename.
 - `.valid diskv` - Validate the DISK Hash Store, each file will have the SHA1 verified with chdman.exe and compared to the filename.
 WARNING: This can take a while, each CHD will have its SHA1 calculated to verify it is correct.

+If any issues are found a report will be produced, if all good then no report.
+Any problem files in the report should be manually deleted.

+You shouldn't really need to do this, only if you are unsure about integrity like after a power cut or recovering from a bad disk.

 ## Snapshots
 Within MAME you can hit `F12` to take a snapshot of the screen, dumped out at the machine's native resolution.